CharlRitter/brewsource-mcp/README.md

 - [Model Context Protocol](https://modelcontextprotocol.io/) for the MCP specification
 - The homebrewing community for inspiration and knowledge sharing

+## Current ToDos
+- Add more seed data (styles, beers, breweries)
+- Move all seed data to `app/data/` JSON files
+- Load seed data into cache on startup
 ---

 **Happy Brewing!** 🍺